CommonWealthRobotics/CommonWealthRobotics.github.io/content/Bowler-Protocol/Packets.md

 ### Direction Flag ###

 Packets travel along a bidirectional link between a Host and a Device.
-The Direction flag specifies the direction the packet is traveling. a value of 0 indicates a packet is traveling from Host to Device.
-Likewise, A value of 1 indicates Device to host.
+The direction flag specifies the direction the packet is traveling.
+A value of 0 indicates a packet is traveling from Host to Device.
+Likewise, a value of 1 indicates Device to host.

 ### Collision Resolution Number ###

-In the event that a bowler device implements two name-spaces with identical RPCs, The device will return an error packet if this field is left zero.
+In the event that a bowler device implements two name-spaces with identical RPCs, the device will return an error packet if this field is left zero.
 To resolve this collision, the host must supply the index of the desired namespace.
 This index is the same as the index used in bcs.core._nms

 ### Sources and Examples ###